Helen Fredrica Price was the fourth child and the second daughter of

 Helen (left) with sister Frances (centre) and an unidentified friend or family member.
 The photo was likely taken at Easter time of 1907 or 1908, when Helen was nine or ten and Frances was four or five.

 Helen (left) and Frances (next to her), in a photo taken at the same time as the one above.
-Helen in her Teen Years

 Helen (right) and her sister Frances with one of their nieces, in 1912 or 1913.
 The baby is likely either Leslie ‘s daughter Isabel Price (born April 1912) or Pearl‘s daughter Betty Lowden (born May 1913).
 Helen was fourteen or fifteen and Frances was nine or ten.